JSarasua/Guildhall/sd2.a05.md

     - [x] `RenderContext::SetFrontFaceWindOrder`
     - [x] Create a default raster state to set when `BeginCamera` is called.
     - [x] Have a transient raster state to create/set when above calls are used.
+	**I only have one raster state saved off and get its description when I need to change.
+	  This means I don't need two separate default and transient raster states
 - [x] World Rendering
     - [x] Points
     - [x] Lines